scaleflex/react-cloudimage-responsive/README.md

 Only images close to the client's viewport will be loaded, hence accelerating the page loading time.
 The plugin uses [react-lazyload](https://github.com/twobin/react-lazyload) library to achieve it.

+### lazyLoadOffset

+######  Type: **Number/Array(Number)** | Default: **100**

+Say if you want to preload a component even if it's 100px below the viewport (user have to scroll 100px more to see this component), you can set offset props to 100.
+On the other hand, if you want to delay loading a component even if it's top edge has already appeared at viewport, set offset to negative number.

+Library supports horizontal lazy load out of the box.
+So when you provide this prop with number like 100 it will automatically set left edge offset to 100 and top edge to 100;

+If you provide this prop with array like [100, 200], it will set left edge offset to 100 and top offset to 200.

 ### params

 ###### Type: **String** | Default: **'org_if_sml=1'** | _optional_